javidmedina/lucidOS/README.md

 # lucidOS – Release Goals and Future Plans

 LucidOS is a sleek, Ubuntu-based Linux distribution designed to be the most user-friendly operating system for both casual and advanced users.
-Inspired by macOS and CuteFishOS, it combines macOS’s smooth experience with the convenience to run Linux, macOS and Windows software all on one operating system. lucidOS offers :
+Inspired by macOS and CuteFishOS, it combines macOS’s smooth experience with the convenience of running Linux, macOS and Windows software all on one operating system. lucidOS offers :

 # Dual modes: